pollination/pollination-docs/rhino-plugin/pollination-commands/po_showobjectnotes.md

+---
+description: Display a full report of object&apos;s notes which often is used for errors.
+---

 # PO_ShowObjectNotes

 Display a full report of object&apos;s notes which often is used for errors.

+Notes:
-Room is the only supported type now.
+- Room is the only supported type now.